vishu1803/PDF-Validator/Readme.md

 - Define 3 custom validation rules
 - Receive AI-powered validation results with evidence, reasoning, and confidence scores

-Built as part of the **NIYAMR AI Full-Stack Developer Assignment**.

 ## 📸 Screenshots